Vita Vea*, NT, Washington

 Harrison Phillips, NT, Stanford

-Height: 6-4.
+Height: 6-3.
 Weight: 295.
+Arm: 33.75.
+Hand: 10.5.
 Projected 40 Time: 5.24.
-Projected Round (2018): 3-5.
-11/18/17: Phillips has turned himself into a NFL prospect with a solid senior season.
-He has 73 tackles with 12.5 tackles for a loss, five sacks and two forced fumbles this year.
-In speaking with a director of college scouting who has been scouting at Stanford, they felt that Phillips is a mid-rounder.
-He said that Phillips struggles with double teams and has limitations as a pass rusher for the NFL that push him down, but he thinks Phillips is a good run stuffer for the next level.
-They said his game similar to former Stanford nose tackle David Parry.
+Projected Round (2018): 2-4.
+2/3/18: Phillips turned himself into a NFL prospect with a tremendous senior season.
+He had 103 tackles with 17 tackles for a loss, 7.5 sacks and two forced fumbles for the year.
+In speaking with a director of college scouting who was scouting at Stanford, they felt that Phillips is a mid-rounder.
+They said that Phillips struggles with double teams and has limitations as a pass-rusher for the NFL that push him down, but they think Phillips is a good run stuffer for the next level.
+They said his game is similar to former Stanford nose tackle David Parry.
+Others will probably grade Phillips higher.

 As a junior, Phillips had 46 tackles with 9.5 tackles for a loss and 6.5 sacks.
 He missed his sophomore season with an injury after backing up as a freshman.